kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/docs/README.md

         ['verifyElementPresent', 'waitForElementPresent']
         )

-You can mix 2 ways of customization together.
+You can apply both ways of customization.